-There are many tools in the market to choose from but what you need to have in mind is to select tools that offer features you’ll actually use and not features that are nice to have.
+There are many digital marketing tools in the market to choose from, but what you need to have in mind is to select tools that offer features you’ll actually use and not features that are nice to have.

-Don’t forget that you should signup for tools you can use on your own website but also on your client’s websites so take that into account when comparing the licensing cost of each tool.
+Don’t forget that you should sign up for tools you can use not only on your website but also on your client’s websites, so take that into account when comparing the licensing cost of each tool.

-The first tool you’ll need is a digital marketing platform like SEMRUSH, ahrefs, Hubspot, Moz.
+The first tool you’ll need is a digital marketing platform like Semrush, Ahrefs, Hubspot, or Moz.